-They make difficult getting an investor as the investor requires direct mandate from the business/seller to the M&A consultants.
+They make it difficult to get an investor as the investor requires a direct mandate from the business/seller to the M&A consultants.

-Investor gets put-off by higher brokerage charges as they are ultimately paid by the company.
+The investor gets put off by higher brokerage charges as they are ultimately paid by the company.

-Brokers increase cost of acquisition of finance without much contribution in deal making, documentation, trust building,
+Brokers increase the cost of acquisition of finance without much contribution in deal-making, documentation, trust-building,

 They delay M&A closure as it takes them a lot of time to make an agreement, decide payment sharing, etc as they don’t do this full time.

 They accept any terms & conditions & that is why they are wrongly perceived as a very lucrative M&A.